Treatment Options for Ligament, Tendon, and Muscle Injuries

 The severity of these injuries varies considerably, with formal grading scales of mild (1), moderate (2), or severe (3) serving to rate the injuries in a clinical context.
 This rating often forms the basis for a treatment decision.
 Naturally, the most serious treatments, such as surgical treatments, are most typical of the most severe types of ligament, tendon, and muscle injuries.

-Surgery is typically warranted for patients suffering a ligament or tendon injury that is severe, and/or where the patient intends to resume vigorous physical activity in the near term.
+Surgery is typically warranted for patients suffering a ligament or tendon injury that is severe and/or where they intend to resume vigorous physical activity in the near term.
 This is one reason why, again, you hear about these surgeries most often in the context of professional athletes.
-Surgical methods are used to repair and stabilize the affected tendon or ligament, to restore range of motion, provide stability to the relevant joints, and allow for a speedy return to an active lifestyle.
+Surgical methods are used to repair and stabilize the affected tendon or ligament, restore range of motion, provide stability to the relevant joints, and allow for a speedy return to an active lifestyle.
 Muscle injuries typically do not require surgical treatment absent a complete tearing of the muscle, hematomas inside the muscle, or significant scarring that causes persistent pain or decreased range of motion months after the injury occurs.

-There are also several non-surgical treatment options available, all of which are aimed at speeding healing time and restoring the full functionality of the ligament, tendon, or muscle.
-Their efficacy and the time involved will of course vary based on the nature and extend of the ligament, tendon, or muscle injury in question.
+Several non-surgical treatment options are available, all of which are aimed at speeding healing time and restoring the full functionality of the ligament, tendon, or muscle.
+Their efficacy and the time involved will, of course, vary based on the nature and extent of the ligament, tendon, or muscle injury in question.

 Braces and Support